Blankeos/postgis-ts-playground/README.md

 - [Docker][docker-download] - For easy database setup.
 - [Bun][bun-download] - Both a package manager and runtime.
 I use Elysia here.
+- [Goose][goose-download] - For migrations (a Golang-based migration tool with a compiled executable).
 - Optional: [Beekeeper Studio - Community Edition][beekeeper-download] - For easy database querying and viewing.
 You can just use `psql` if you're a keyboard elitist.

 ## Setup Server (3 easy steps)